The Reinvention of Healthcare Experiences

 The Boehringer Ingelheim case study serves as an example of how content creators and marketers can accomplish amazing things with their assets.

 According to Forrester Research, “As the age of the customer arrives, all focus shifts to the systems of engagement.”
 And healthcare leaders couldn’t agree more, particularly as it relates to personalized campaigns, outreach, and dissemination of information.

 In our digital world, where the signal to noise ratio can be staggering at times (resulting in higher customer acquisition costs), personalized engagement quickly establishes an organization’s relevance and extends its reach.
 By minimizing the number of clicks or taps that a user is forced to endure while searching for specific content or health data, healthcare organizations can increase conversion while earning customer loyalty.
 Otherwise, customers will likely turn to more costly channels (or the competition) to access the same services.

-Healthcare marketers are increasingly turning to technology solutions that can effectively assess data known about any visitor (geographic, demographic, behavioral, etc), then leverage that insight to assemble and deliver the personalized content that’s targeted to resonate with each individual across channels to garner the desired response… in real-time.
+Healthcare marketers are increasingly turning to technology solutions that can effectively assess information known about any visitor (geographic, demographic, behavioral, etc), then leverage that insight to assemble and deliver personalized content intended to resonate uniquely with each individual across channels, generating desired responses… in real-time.

 3. Enterprise Efficiency

 One of the most overlooked opportunities for healthcare marketers to positively impact their business is the optimization of business workflows related to serving patients and other stakeholders.

 That’s because many marketers are focused primarily on the segments of a customer’s journey leading up to conversion, and processes occurring afterward may be left solely to IT or other functional roles in the business unit.
 However, critical contributing factors to a new customer’s satisfaction and brand loyalty, as well as an organization’s competitive differentiation, are often based on her first interactions after conversion, as an actual customer.